Toucaan/toucaan.docs/docs/core-concepts/overview.md

 sidebar_position: 1
 ---

-# Framework Overview
+# General Overview

 Toucaan organizes all of the css required by your application within its framework folders.
-There is no separate stylesheet or `normalize`, or `reboot`, or `reset` that is imported from the outside into the application.
+Meaning, everything that is used by an app, **lives** in the app itself.
+There is not even a `normalize`, `reboot`, or `reset` imported from outside into the application.

-Everything that is used by an app, lives in the app.

 ```bash
 project-root